PuneetSharma1212/Intro/README.md

 - 👋 Hi, I’m Puneet Sharma.

 - 👀 I’m interested in Data Science, Machine learning, and Python-related projects.
-I have a substantial amount of experience in the banking and finance domain, specifically in UK mortgages.
+I have worked in the banking and finance domain, specifically in UK mortgages.
 I have worked for Nationwide building society(client) as an Automation and manual test specialist for 5 years including 2 years in the UK (Swindon) and 3 years in India (Gurgaon).
 Prior to this, I was employed with Cognizant technology solution (India) as Database, Mainframe, and manual test engineer in the Healthcare insurance domain for 4 years.

-- 💞️ I’m looking to collaborate on Machine learning as well as Python development (beginner level) roles.
+- 💞️ I’m looking to collaborate on Machine learning as well as Python development roles.

 - 📫 You can reach me out on either on linked or on gmail as below:-